Night of the Big Heat (film): Production

-The novel on which the film is based had been adapted for British television by ITV in 1960.
+The 1959 novel on which the film is based had been adapted for British television by ITV in 1960.
 It was intended to use the TV script with some embellishing, but it required several changes and writers Pip and Jane Baker were hired to work on it.

 Filming took place at Pinewood Studios, whilst exteriors for the pub around which the action takes place were filmed at The Swan Inn in Milton Keynes Village, which is surrounded by housing rather than the fields seen in the film.
 The opening shots of what is referred to in the film as the island's meteorological station are actually of the transmitter station at Portland Bill, Dorset.

+Critical reception

+The Monthly Film Bulletin wrote: "John Lymington's novels are among the most cinematic of science fiction works, but Night of the Big Heat is not one of his best, and here it is given very conventional treatment.
+Terence Fisher's direction relies largely on the contrast between the false security of the hotel and the island settings and the alien menace lurking in the wings.
+But though the appearance of the invaders is effectively deferred until the final sequence, the plot is so cluttered up with irrelevancies (like the writer and his mistress from the past) that the atmosphere created by the unseen threat is very soon dissipated.
+The performances are adequate, but the film as a whole is too unevenly paced to achieve the sustained impetus its theme requires."